dcsimg

 2009 Barry Breckling cc-by-nc-sa-3.0

 Iliamna rivularis (Streambank Wild Hollyhock) is a species of perennial herb in the family mallows.
-They have a self-supporting growth form.
 They are native to Canada, The Contiguous United States, United States, and North America.
-They have simple, broad leaves, red flowers, and loculicidal capsule fruit.
-Flowers are visited by Red-belted Bumble Bee, Confusing Bumblebee, Hunt Bumble Bee, and Melissodes bimaculatus.
+They have red flowers and loculicidal capsule fruit.
+Flowers are visited by Red-belted Bumble Bee, Confusing Bumblebee, Hunt Bumble Bee, and Two-spotted Long-horned Bee.
 Individuals can grow to 6 feet.

 show all records